MarianBabic/JSVulnerabilitiesDetector/README.md

 ## Release Notes

-### 0.0.4

-Language server example imported.

-### 0.0.3

-Author and License information added.

-### 0.0.2

-Command "showTime" added for demonstration.

-### 0.0.1
+### 0.0.5

-Alpha version demonstrating that this extension is installable and runnable.
+Alpha version demonstrating that this extension utilising language server is installable and runnable.